Zach Norvell Jr.: Santa Cruz Warriors (2020–2021)

 On February 21, 2020, the Santa Cruz Warriors announced that they had acquired Norvell from the South Bay Lakers for the returning right to Juan Toscano-Anderson and a 2021 1st-round draft pick in the 2021 NBA G League Draft.
-In his debut for Santa Cruz, Norvell scored a career-high 34 points shooting 7-of-12 from behind the arc while also contributing five rebounds and four assists in a 128-122 loss to the South Bay Lakers.
+In his debut for Santa Cruz, Norvell scored a career-high 34 points shooting 7-of-12 from behind the arc while also contributing five rebounds and four assists in a 128–122 loss to the South Bay Lakers.

 On November 26, 2020, Norvell signed a one-year contract with the Chicago Bulls.
 He was waived at the conclusion of training camp.

 On January 12, 2021, Norvell was included in roster of Santa Cruz Warriors which would participate the 2020–21 season in the ESPN Wide World of Sports Complex of Walt Disney World Resort located near Orlando.
-He was released on February 17, 2021 after suffering a season-ending injury.
+He was released on February 17, 2021, after suffering a season-ending injury.

+Coaching career

+Norvell returned to the 2022–23 Gonzaga Bulldogs men's basketball team to serve as a student assistant and complete his degree.
+He became a full-time assistant coach for the 2023–24 Gonzaga Bulldogs men's basketball team.